banjocat/ansible-vs-chef-vs-puppet-deploying-mesos/README.md

 * DevOps team has good code sense.
 Puppet code becomes much cleaner when following good coding guidelines.
 Specifically DRY, KISS and notinventedhere.
 A good puppet code is cleaner than Ansible.
 * The DevOps team wants to use Puppet, but I would ask questions why they want to use it.
 To me, being familiar with Puppet is not alone a good reason to use it.
 Anyone who knows puppet can pick up Ansible very quickly.

-### You disagree with me?
-Or think Salt is the best.
-Then use Ansible but prepare for snail speed deploys.
-Regardless, Anisible does make easier to read code.
-Choosing something for that reason is pretty valid.
+### What about Salt?

-Maybe you prefer Salt but as a contractor I will run into Puppet and Ansible a lot more.
+As a contractor I will run into Puppet and Ansible a lot more.
 I'm sure Salt is great but the market share is pretty low.
 Time is limited.
 There are other things I am learning over Salt.

 # On to Mesos